-Merrick Backcountry Grain Free 96% canned dog food receives the Advisor’s top rating of 5 stars.
+Merrick Backcountry Grain Free 96% Dog Food receives the Advisor’s top rating of 5 stars.

-The Merrick Backcountry Grain Free 96% product line lists 2 canned dog foods.
+The Merrick Backcountry Grain Free 96% product line includes 2 canned dog foods.

 Each recipe below includes its related AAFCO nutrient profile when available on the product’s official webpage: Growth, Maintenance, All Life Stages, Supplemental or Unspecified.

 Use links below to compare price and package sizes at an online retailer.

 - Merrick Backcountry Grain Free 96% Real Beef [A]